 To view the policies, guidance documents and forms related to the new General Practice Experience Pathways please see the Fellowship Pathways Policy Framework.

-If you do not meet the eligibility requirements of the General Practice Experience (Practice Eligible) pathway, you may continue working towards meeting the requirements, or you may wish to consider specialist general practice training (vocational training).
+If you do not meet the eligibility requirements of the General Practice Experience (Practice Eligible) Pathway, you may continue working towards meeting the requirements, or you may wish to consider specialist general practice training (vocational training).
 Successful applicants for the training program are called Registrars.
 For further information please see Medical Students and Registrars.

-General practice assessment fees
+General practice experience assessment fees*

 |Assessment type||Assessment fees|

-|Assessment of overseas & Australian general practice experience
+Assessment of Overseas & Australian general practice experience